GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - POST `/API/tickets`

     - Description: Allows to create a ticket
+    - Permissions allowed:
+      - Clients
-    - Request body: customerId of the customer who opened the ticket, productId of the related product with issues and a title and description of the issue
+    - Request body: productId of the related product with issues and a title and description of the issue

       ```
       {
-        "customerId": 1,
         "productId": 1,
         "title": "No sound from TV speakers",
         "description": "I've checked all the connections and tried adjusting the settings, but I still can't hear any sound from the TV speakers."